 Download free arcade music

-Remember that, if you are going to use my works, you have to attribute the authorship to Patrick de Arteaga, since the songs you see here have been registered with the Creative Commons Attribution (CC-BY) license, which allows commercial reuse, and modification, as long as the original author is mentioned.
+Remember that, if you are going to use my works, you have to attribute the authorship to patrickdearteaga.com or to Patrick de Arteaga, simply by adding a link to this site, since the songs you see here have been registered with the Creative Commons license, which allows commercial reuse, and modification, as long as the original author is mentioned.
+If you prefer to avoid having to give credit, you can buy a Pro License of all the tracks you want.